- 2 cups fresh baby spinach

 - Place the first six ingredients in a food processor; cover and pulse until chopped.
 Add the walnuts, lemon juice and peel; cover and process until blended.
 While processing, gradually add oil in a steady stream.

 - Serve desired amount of pesto with pasta.
-Transfer remaining pesto to ice cube trays.
+Transfer remaining sauce to ice cube trays.
 Cover and freeze for up to 1 month.

 - To use frozen pesto: Thaw in the refrigerator for 3 hours.
 Serve with pasta.
 Yield: 2 cups.